-In simplest terms, humanitarian aid is assistance that’s used to relieve suffering during emergency situations.
-Development aid goes to addressing ongoing issues that contribute to human suffering.
+Humanitarian aid is assistance that’s used to relieve suffering during emergency situations.
+This is different from development aid, which is assistance that goes to addressing ongoing issues that contribute to human suffering.

 The principle of humanity means that we must seek to address human suffering wherever it is found, paying particular attention to those who are most vulnerable.